themesberg/flowbite/content/getting-started/meteor-js.md

 ## Flowbite UI components

-To get you started you can check out the full collection of React components from the [Flowbite React website](https://flowbite-react.com/) and browse the documentation for the source code of each component.
+To get you started you can check out the full collection of React components from the [Flowbite React repository](https://github.com/themesberg/flowbite-react) and [browse the documentation](https://www.flowbite-react.com/docs/getting-started/introduction) for the source code of each component.

 Here's an example of how you can use the modal and button components by importing them from the Flowbite React package inside your Meteor.js project: